Transition to a Major

 Improve traditional uses of electricity and design its role in new, sustainable technologies, such as solar and wind power, the circuitry for a pacemaker or sophisticated telecommunications equipment.

 Pursue your own unique path.
-Customize a BSE degree to fit your career goals, or select from several defined BSE paths in emerging fields, including industrial and service systems engineering (manufacturing process optimization and service sector efficiency); geospatial engineering (Earth observation technologies), or mining engineering.
+Customize a BSE degree to fit your career goals, or select from several defined BSE paths in emerging fields, including industrial engineering (manufacturing process optimization); geospatial engineering (Earth observation technologies), or mining engineering.

 Create systems that provide safe drinking water, maintain or improve air quality, control pollution in rivers and lakes, clean up contaminated land and water resources, and help industry minimize pollution in many ways.